 We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
 No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
 I'm at 25,099 words.
 I still got a long way … Continue reading NaNoWriMo Update!

 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel - 50,000 words - in a month.
 It's a great way to get a fresh draft out there.
 But NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck

 The first time I realized something is wrong with me– No. Hold up.
 Is it wrong of me to say that?
 When you break me into pieces for something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

 Eventually the editing has to stop, right?
 All the hours to days to months to years of editing that one certain story cannot keep going on.
 It's difficult to stop.
 It's more difficult to get your stories out there and known however.
 Many literary agents love to accept writers that already have a name for … Continue reading A writer’s journey (part five) – small publications

 Writing never stops and neither does editing.
-I’ve found that I almost enjoy editing a piece more than writing one sometimes.
+I’ve found that I almost enjoy editing a piece more than writing one.
 At the end of the day, I like to say: “Look how much this piece has grown!
-It has more character developments and world details.
-It also flows more since I took out the … Continue reading A writer’s journey (part four) – editing like crazy
+It has more character developments and details.
+It also flows more since I took out the first three … Continue reading A writer’s journey (part four) – editing like crazy